|Rollsigns from Great Britain (England)

 has no print date or manufacturer.
 It has 50 exposures.

-collectors overseas.
+collectors from around the world.
 The knowledge of their history is limited.

 |These two "Dayglo" tyvek bus signs are from London United